Cutter

 Expand any pillar to see exactly why it scored what it did.

-Effectiveness45%94Mosquitoes: 6 h of complete protection.
-Ticks: 3–5 h of complete protection.
-Protection times come from the product's EPA-registered label (a manufacturer maximum, capped to a defensible ceiling).
+Effectiveness45%97Mosquitoes: 6–7 h of complete protection.
+Ticks: 5–7 h of complete protection.
+Protection times are modeled from the actives, concentration, and format (see methodology).
 Scored on a saturating curve (each added hour counts less than the last), 65% mosquito / 35% tick, with reasonable confidence.

-Mosquitoes: 6 h of complete protection.
-Ticks: 3–5 h of complete protection.
-Protection times come from the product's EPA-registered label (a manufacturer maximum, capped to a defensible ceiling).
+Mosquitoes: 6–7 h of complete protection.
+Ticks: 5–7 h of complete protection.
+Protection times are modeled from the actives, concentration, and format (see methodology).
 Scored on a saturating curve (each added hour counts less than the last), 65% mosquito / 35% tick, with reasonable confidence.

 Evidence & honest claims25%97DEET is backed by definitive published evidence, weighted by how close its concentration is to the studied effective dose (base 85).
 Of 6 marketing claims audited: 5 strong, 1 moderate, 0 weak, 0 unsupported (+12).